Fab-Ver/daily-song/README.md

 ## Registration & Login

 User can only use the social network functionalities if logged in.
-If not logged in user can eather login or create a new account.
+If not logged in user can either login or create a new account.
-Login page includes also the possibility to reset the user password, usign a link send via mail and the possibility to remind the user when they logged in for a period of 30 days.
+Login page includes also the possibility to reset the user password, using a link send via mail and the possibility to remind the user when they logged in for a period of 30 days.

 ## User Profile